According to Gandhi, coconut blossom sugar provides a way to solve the world's poverty, as an antidote against misery

 Coconut blossom sugar recognised as most sustainable form of sugar by FAO.

-(Food and agriculture organization, coconut blossom sugar is a type of palm sugar)
+(Food and agriculture organization, coconut blossom sugar is a type of sugar coconut blossom)

 The World Bank Food and Agriculture organisation (FAO) has recognised coconut blossom sugar as the most sustainable type of sugar.
 The yield from coconut blossom sugar is considerably higher than from cane sugar and requires 20% less input.
 On top, the Cocos Nucifera (coconut palm tree) needs little water.

 Amanprana coconut blossom sugar (organic coconut sugar) is produced by small-scale sugar tappers against fair prices.
 Both the farmers' association Lestari Mandiri and Amanprana provide these tappers access to world markets as well as social support and training.
-Amanprana gula java is a healthy palm sugar for the consumer on the one hand and it benefits small farmers, their families and the local ecosystem on the other.
-In other words, coconut blossom sugar is super nutritious for your health and it supports fair trade development in Indonesia.
+Amanprana gula java is a gut coconut blossom sugar for the consumer on the one hand and it benefits small farmers, their families and the local ecosystem on the other.
+In other words it supports fair trade development in Indonesia.

 Cocos Nucifera, coconut palm tree, tree of life.
 Brings 12 months of prosperity to traditional communities.

-- Most sustainable sugar according to the 'World Health Organisation.'
+- Most sustainable sugar according to the 'World Health Organization'

 - Coming from the sweet nectar of the coconut blossom